sOmEoNe2lOvEgIt/acct_gather_profile_demeter/README.md

 # prep_demeter
-Slurm plugin for harvesting data on your cluster's nodes.
+Slurm plugin for harvesting data on your cluster's nodes like info about ram usage, oom state, parsed logs, etc...